Top 50+ Large Language Models (LLMs) in 2026

 Developer: DeepSeek

 What is it?
-DeepSeek R1 is a reasoning model that excels in math and coding.
-It beats or matches OpenAI o1 in several benchmarks, including MATH-500 and AIME 2024.
+DeepSeek-V3.2 is a reasoning model that excels in math and coding.
+DeepSeek's earliest models outperformed mainstread models like OpenAI o1 at first launch.

 On its release, DeepSeek immediately hit headlines due to the low cost of training compared to most major LLMs.
 Traffic to the DeepSeek website exploded in early 2025.